How to Hire a Dedicated Remote Development Team in 2026

 Managing a Dedicated Remote Team After You Hire

 Run daily standups in the overlap window — 9 to 10 AM EST covers both East Coast and LATAM teams effectively.
-Keep standups to 15 minutes: yesterday, today, blockers.
-Document decisions in Confluence or Notion so nothing lives only in someone’s Slack DMs.
-Set code review SLAs: initial review within four hours during overlap time, resolution or revision request within eight hours.
-Run two-week sprints with structured planning, mid-sprint grooming, and retrospectives.
-The retrospective is where friction surfaces before it compounds.
+Document decisions in Confluence or Notion.
+Set code review SLAs: initial review within four hours during overlap time, resolution within eight hours.
+Run two-week sprints with structured retrospectives.
+Include dedicated team engineers in company all-hands sessions, product vision updates, and team milestones.

 Frequently Asked Questions